What is Node.js? Architecture, Features, and Practical Uses

 https://localhost:8080

-If anyone tries to connect with this port 8080 to your computer.
+If anyone tries to connect to this port 8080 on your computer.
 This will display the same output message.

 When to use Node.js?